BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Per-File Mode:** Edit metadata for individual files separately, with automatic caching of unsaved changes when switching between files.
 - **Auto-Tag:** Automatically fetch metadata from AcoustID, MusicBrainz, and VGMdb databases using audio fingerprinting technology.
 - **Album Artwork:** Embed cover images directly into files via drag-and-drop, with automatic compression to 500px and JPEG 85% quality.
-- **Field Storage:** Save up to 50 field configurations with timestamps for quick reuse across different sessions.
+- **Field Storage:** Save up to 50 field configurations (including album artwork) with timestamps for quick reuse within the current session.
 - **Copy/Paste/Remove Metadata:** Copy metadata from one file and paste it to another, or remove all metadata from a selected file, via right-click context menu in Per-File Mode.
 - **Settings Dialog:** Configure ID3v2 version (2.3/2.4), text encoding (UTF-8/UTF-16/Latin1), cover image settings, tag retention options, and auto-tag scope.
 - **Auto-Update:** Check for new versions directly from the application with one-click update installation.
 - **Multi-Format Support:** Edit metadata in 7 audio formats and 6 video formats with full tag support.
 - **System Monitoring:** Real-time performance graphs showing CPU, RAM, and disk usage with numerical statistics.
-- **Context Menus:** Quick access to copy, paste, clear console, select/remove images, copy/paste/remove metadata, and open folder locations.
+- **Context Menus:** Quick access to cut/copy/paste text, copy/clear console, select/remove images, copy/paste/remove metadata, and open folder or copy path from the path bar.

 ### **Supported Formats**